ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     export AWS_PROFILE='test-profile'

-If your Ansible controller is running inside the AWS environment, you can attach an EC2 instance role with the required AWS EC2 permissions.
+If your Ansible controller is running on an EC2 instance with an assigned IAM Role, the credential may be omitted.
+See the documentation for the controller `for more details <https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html#ug-source-ec2>`_.

+You can also use the ARN of the IAM role to assume to perform the inventory lookup.
+This can be useful for connecting across different accounts, or to limit user access.
+To do so, you should specify the ``iam_role_arn``.
 You should still provide AWS credentials with enough privilege to perform the AssumeRole action.
-If no credentials have been found by any of the providers above, boto3 will try to load credentials from the instance metadata service.
-Boto3 will automatically use IAM role credentials if it does not find credentials in any of the other places listed previously.
-The shared credentials file has a default location of ``~/.aws/credentials``.

 .. code-block:: yaml

     # demo.aws_ec2.yml